With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 What About that Mermaid Thing?

 A couple of years back Animal Planet aired a show on mermaids with a similar real-documentary feel to it.
 That one was faked too, but nobody was nearly as upset over it.
-Why, and what’s the difference?

 For one thing, Discovery is a bit of a victim of their own success here.
 They’ve built Shark Week up to be such a huge event, and millions of people around the world look forward to it every year.
 When they tune in, they’re expecting to see real sharks.
 Or at least a real story about sharks.
 What people were not expecting was to be effectively duped.

-Secondly, there was some real science in the mermaid documentary, particularly when it came to Aquatic Ape Theory.
-This is a real hypothesis on human evolution, held by real anthropologists.
+Secondly, there was some real science in the mermaid documentary, particularly when it came to the Aquatic Ape Theory.
+This is a real theory on human evolution, held by real anthropologists.
 Of course, it has nothing whatsoever to do with mermaids, but when Animal Planet connected the two it was pretty clever.